The Art of Getting Your Voice Heard

-For people encountering a situation where a change or new project/situation is happening, it’s important to understand that as humans we are often pre-programmed into a dance which can if we are not careful, lead us into a slippery slope of feeling angry, frustrated and resentful.
+For people encountering a situation where an unwelcome change or new project/situation is happening, it’s important to understand that as humans we are often pre-programmed into a dance which can if we are not careful, lead us into a slippery slope of feeling angry, frustrated and resentful.
 What follows are some the dynamics we can unwittingly find ourselves in.

 The downward dynamics involved in unconstructive feedback

-- The reasons for the change aren’t always clear – people make their minds up the change is not for the greater good, suspicion sets in.
+- The reasons for the change aren’t always clear.
+People make their minds up the change is not for the greater good, suspicion sets in.

-- Updates aren’t given in a timely way – speculation fuels the rumour mill, speculation then becomes backdoor fact.
+- Updates aren’t given in a timely way.
+Speculation fuels the rumour mill, speculation then becomes backdoor fact.

 - Initial feedback is rejected – People feel powerless and so resort to the Parent/Child dynamic of relating, them and us dynamic prevails